samuelgomeslima/aibarber/docs/DEPLOYMENT.md

 - [ ] Secrets are never committed to the repository.
 - [ ] `api/` folder is checked in so that SWA deploys the Functions app.

-Following this guide ensures your OpenAI-powered image generation endpoint is securely deployed alongside the AiBarber front-end using Azure Static Web Apps and GitHub Actions.
+Following this guide ensures your OpenAI-powered image generation endpoint is securely deployed alongside the AIBarber front-end using Azure Static Web Apps and GitHub Actions.